Calexico High’s Godfrey Gym Gets Major Facelift - Calexico Chronicle

 Godfrey Gym is one of two gymnasiums on campus, both of which will be utilized for different reasons, Limon stated.
 Godfrey Gym will be primarily used by physical education staff during the instructional day.

-Moved to the new campus in on trailers in the 1950s, the building wasn’t always named Godfrey — that’s a relatively new moniker.
+Moved to the new campus on trailers in the 1950s, the building wasn’t always named Godfrey — that’s a relatively new moniker.
 Limon said it was rededicated in memory of Linda Godfrey, a PE teacher at Calexico High during the 1970s and ’80s.

 “On behalf of the Calexico Unified School District administration, student population, and CHS staff, we would like to express our gratitude to the community of Calexico for supporting bond measures V and Q. Our vision to have a state-of-the-art high school campus is now becoming a reality,” stated Calexico Unified Superintendent Carlos R. Gonzales.
 “The additional funds allocated by Measure Q will continue to help us renovate and expand Calexico High School facilities and other much-needed site projects for the benefit of our students.”